-The method of quasi-averages uses the statistical degeneracy and, as a consequence, the degeneracy of the ground state.
-This means that the method can correctly describe only those systems whose ground state is degenerate.
-At the same time, the method is only applicable to infinite systems and does not allow one to ascertain whether a finite system is degenerate.
-However, real systems are finite.
-In view of this, the method of quasi-averages should be used with caution.
-We believe that the solution of the problem is physically clearer and more reliable if a finite system is considered and the artificial term $\delta\hat{H}$ is not introduced (see also section 2.2 in monograph \cite{leggett2006}).
+Note also that the method of quasi-averages relies on statistical degeneracy and, consequently, on the degeneracy of the ground state (provided that this state belongs to a phase in which the quasi-average differs from the corresponding average).
+This implies that the method is strictly applicable only to systems whose ground state is degenerate.
+At the same time, the method is only applicable to infinite systems and does not, by itself, allow one to ascertain whether a corresponding finite system is degenerate.
+Yet any real physical system is finite.
+In view of this, the method of quasi-averages should be applied with caution.
+In our view, the problem is addressed in a physically clearer and more reliable manner if a finite system is considered and the artificially introduced term $\delta\hat{H}$ is not used (see also section 2.2 in the monograph \cite{leggett2006}).